 Research Interests

-Instrument Design
+Instrument Development

 Aerosol Optical Properties

-Atmospheric Nano- and Microplastics
+Atmospheric Micro- and Nanoplastics

 Understanding the impacts of atmospheric plastics on aerosol properties and processes.

-Surfactants have been identified in sea water and sea spray aerosol where they interact with co-solutes and may lower the surface tension of aerosol droplets which decreases the barrier to cloud droplet activation.
+Surfactants have been identified in seawater and sea spray aerosol, where they interact with co-solutes and may lower the surface tension of aerosol droplets, which decreases the barrier to cloud droplet activation.
+Due to the large surface-to-volume ratio in picoliter droplets compared to bulk solutions, surfactant from the droplet bulk must partition to the interface, decreasing the droplet bulk concentration and altering the surface tension and